BITSS-OPA/URAP-week-progress/09-lea/weekly_reports.md

 - Emailed analyst on supporting side; researching him and finding his contact information took a great amount of time; he responded and is following up soon with files from the research brief

 I worked 10 hours this week.

 ## Week 5 (10/19)
 #### Assigned Tasks
 - Clean up Carbon Capture Storage report (5 hours)
 - Do policy analysis report for CA Prop 16 (5 hours)
 I worked 10 hours this week.

 ## Week 4 (10/12)
 - Using one of my "tokens" for this week due to academic overload.

-## Week 4 (10/12)
-- Using one of my "tokens" for this week due to academic overload.